-Best Sennheiser Headphones in 2019
+Best Sennheiser Headphones 2022

 The Sennheiser HD 4.40 BT are the best bang for your buck when it comes to the company's overall headphone lineup.

-For its price, the HD 4.40 BT perform great when it comes to sound quality.
-The low- and mid-bass are overemphasized, giving the HD 4.40 BT some serious punch, while the upper-bass and low-mids are recessed a giving it a good amount of boominess and thump.
-The mid-mids, upper-mids, and treble are rather neutral and flat, giving you a great sound signature overall that is slightly warm.
+For the price, the HD 4.40 BT performs great when it comes to sound quality.
+They feature a bass heavy sound that will make bass lovers fall in love with them.
+The midrange and treble are nice and balanced, giving them a fantastic bass-forward sound.

 In terms of comfort, the HD 4.40 BT are pretty decent unless you have more prominent ears.
 The ear cups and headband are soft, but the headband is a bit thin, so you may experience some discomfort towards the crown of your head if you have a bigger head.
 The ear cups also don't extend super deep, which makes them uncomfortable for those who have wider ears.
-The ear cups get pretty warm thanks to the HD 4.40 BT having large, leather-based ear cups.
+The ear cups get pretty warm thanks to the headphones having large, leather-based ear cups.

-Battery life is excellent for a headphone of any price.
-The HD 4.40 BT nets you up to 25 hours of listening time on a single charge.
+Battery life is excellent with up to 25 hours of listening time on a single charge.
 It charges over the aging Micro-USB port, and there's no fast charging, which is a bummer on both accounts.
+But at least they last a long time even if you need to wait 2 hours to recharge them.

 Sennheiser HD 4.40 BT